Crypto-Ransomware : Your Feared IT Catastrophe

-Ransomware has become a too-frequent cyber pandemic that presents an enterprise-level danger for organizations vulnerable to an assault.
-Multiple generations of crypto-ransomware like the CrySIS, Fusob, Locky, SamSam and MongoLock cryptoworms have been around for a long time and still cause damage.
-More recent versions of crypto-ransomware such as Ryuk, Maze, Sodinokibi, DopplePaymer, Lockbit and Egregor, along with additional as yet unnamed malware, not only encrypt on-line data but also infect many available system backups.
-Files replicated to off-site disaster recovery sites can also be ransomed.
-In a poorly architected environment, this can make automatic recovery useless and effectively sets the datacenter back to square one.
+Ransomware has become a too-frequent cyberplague that presents an enterprise-level danger for organizations unprepared for an assault.
+Versions of crypto-ransomware such as CryptoLocker, Fusob, Locky, Syskey and MongoLock cryptoworms have been replicating for years and still inflict harm.
+More recent strains of ransomware such as Ryuk, Maze, Sodinokibi, Netwalker, Conti and Nephilim, as well as more unnamed newcomers, not only do encryption of online data but also infect many available system protection.
+Data replicated to off-site disaster recovery sites can also be ransomed.
+In a vulnerable data protection solution, this can render automated recovery hopeless and effectively knocks the network back to zero.

-Recovering applications and data after a ransomware event becomes a race against the clock as the targeted business fights to contain and eradicate the virus and to resume business-critical operations.
-Due to the fact that crypto-ransomware needs time to replicate, attacks are often launched on weekends and holidays, when successful attacks are likely to take more time to identify.
-This multiplies the difficulty of promptly mobilizing and organizing a qualified response team.
+Getting back applications and information following a crypto-ransomware intrusion becomes a race against time as the victim struggles to stop the spread and eradicate the ransomware and to resume business-critical operations.
+Because ransomware needs time to spread, attacks are usually sprung at night, when attacks may take more time to identify.
+This multiplies the difficulty of promptly marshalling and orchestrating an experienced response team.

-Progent makes available a variety of solutions for protecting Liverpool enterprises from ransomware events.
-Among these are staff education to become familiar with and avoid phishing attempts, ProSight Active Security Monitoring (ASM) for remote monitoring and management, along with installation of modern security solutions with AI capabilities to intelligently detect and quarantine zero-day threats.
-Progent in addition can provide the services of expert ransomware recovery professionals with the skills and perseverance to restore a breached system as quickly as possible.
+Progent makes available an assortment of help services for securing Liverpool enterprises from ransomware penetrations.
+These include staff training to help identify and avoid phishing scams, ProSight Active Security Monitoring (ASM) for remote monitoring and management, along with deployment of modern security appliances with AI capabilities to intelligently detect and extinguish zero-day cyber attacks.
+Progent in addition offers the assistance of seasoned ransomware recovery consultants with the skills and commitment to restore a compromised system as quickly as possible.

-After a ransomware penetration, sending the ransom demands in cryptocurrency does not provide any assurance that merciless criminals will respond with the codes to decrypt all your data.
-Kaspersky Labs estimated that 17% of ransomware victims never restored their data even after having paid the ransom, resulting in additional losses.
-The risk is also very costly.
-Ryuk ransoms commonly range from fifteen to forty BTC ($120,000 and $400,000).
-This is well above the typical ransomware demands, which ZDNET estimated to be around $13,000 for smaller organizations.
-The alternative is to setup from scratch the key elements of your Information Technology environment.
-Without the availability of full information backups, this requires a broad complement of skill sets, top notch team management, and the capability to work 24x7 until the job is complete.
+Subsequent to a ransomware event, sending the ransom in Bitcoin cryptocurrency does not ensure that merciless criminals will return the needed codes to decrypt any of your information.
+Kaspersky Labs estimated that 17% of crypto-ransomware victims never restored their files after having paid the ransom, resulting in increased losses.
+The risk is also expensive.
+Ryuk ransoms often range from fifteen to forty BTC ($120,000 and $400,000).
+This is significantly higher than the usual ransomware demands, which ZDNET estimated to be in the range of $13,000 for small organizations.
+The fallback is to piece back together the essential elements of your Information Technology environment.
+Without access to full data backups, this requires a wide complement of skills, professional project management, and the willingness to work non-stop until the job is finished.

-For two decades, Progent has made available expert Information Technology services for companies throughout the U.S. and has achieved Microsoft's Gold Partnership certification status in the Datacenter and Cloud Productivity competencies.
-Progent's team of subject matter experts includes consultants who have attained advanced industry certifications in leading technologies such as Microsoft, Cisco, VMware, and popular distributions of Linux.
-Progent's security consultants have garnered internationally-renowned certifications including CISA, CISSP-ISSAP, ISACA CRISC, and GIAC.
-(Visit Progent's certifications).
-Progent also has expertise with financial management and ERP applications.
-This breadth of expertise affords Progent the skills to efficiently understand important systems and integrate the remaining components of your computer network system following a crypto-ransomware attack and configure them into a functioning network.
+For twenty years, Progent has offered certified expert IT services for businesses across the United States and has achieved Microsoft's Gold Partnership certification status in the Datacenter and Cloud Productivity competencies.
+Progent's pool of subject matter experts includes professionals who have earned advanced certifications in leading technologies including Microsoft, Cisco, VMware, and popular distributions of Linux.
+Progent's security experts have earned internationally-recognized industry certifications including CISM, CISSP-ISSAP, CRISC, and GIAC.
+(Refer to Progent's certifications).
+Progent also has experience in financial management and ERP software solutions.
+This breadth of experience provides Progent the capability to quickly identify necessary systems and consolidate the remaining pieces of your IT environment following a crypto-ransomware attack and assemble them into an operational system.

-Progent's security group has top notch project management applications to coordinate the sophisticated restoration process.
-Progent knows the importance of acting quickly and together with a client's management and IT resources to prioritize tasks and to get key systems back on line as soon as possible.
+Progent's security team of experts uses top notch project management applications to coordinate the complex recovery process.
+Progent appreciates the urgency of working swiftly and in concert with a customerís management and IT team members to assign priority to tasks and to get essential applications back on-line as fast as humanly possible.

-Customer Case Study: A Successful Ransomware Virus Recovery
+Business Case Study: A Successful Crypto-Ransomware Incident Response

-A customer contacted Progent after their network was brought down by the Ryuk ransomware virus.
-Ryuk is generally considered to have been launched by Northern Korean state hackers, suspected of adopting strategies leaked from the United States National Security Agency.
-Ryuk seeks specific companies with little ability to sustain operational disruption and is among the most lucrative incarnations of ransomware.
-Major victims include Data Resolution, a California-based info warehousing and cloud computing company, and the Chicago Tribune.
-Progent's customer is a single-location manufacturer headquartered in the Chicago metro area with about 500 staff members.
-The Ryuk attack had brought down all company operations and manufacturing capabilities.
-Most of the client's backups had been directly accessible at the beginning of the attack and were destroyed.
-The client was evaluating paying the ransom demand (more than $200K) and wishfully thinking for good luck, but in the end called Progent.
+A business sought out Progent after their network was taken over by Ryuk ransomware.
+Ryuk is generally considered to have been launched by North Korean state sponsored hackers, suspected of using approaches exposed from Americaís NSA organization.
+Ryuk seeks specific organizations with little or no tolerance for disruption and is among the most profitable incarnations of ransomware viruses.
+Well Known organizations include Data Resolution, a California-based information warehousing and cloud computing business, and the Chicago Tribune.
+Progent's customer is a regional manufacturer located in Chicago and has around 500 workers.
+The Ryuk attack had paralyzed all essential operations and manufacturing capabilities.
+Most of the client's information backups had been on-line at the start of the intrusion and were damaged.
+The client was taking steps for paying the ransom (more than $200,000) and wishfully thinking for good luck, but in the end reached out to Progent.

-"I canít thank you enough in regards to the care Progent provided us throughout the most critical period of (our) companyís survival.
-We would have paid the cyber criminals if not for the confidence the Progent experts provided us.
-The fact that you could get our e-mail system and important servers back quicker than five days was earth shattering.
-Every single consultant I spoke to or communicated with at Progent was totally committed on getting us back online and was working 24 by 7 on our behalf."
+"I cannot thank you enough about the support Progent gave us throughout the most fearful period of (our) businesses life.
+We most likely would have paid the criminal gangs if it wasnít for the confidence the Progent group gave us.
+That you could get our e-mail and essential applications back in less than 1 week was earth shattering.
+Each expert I interacted with or texted at Progent was totally committed on getting us restored and was working all day and night on our behalf."

-Progent worked hand in hand the customer to rapidly identify and assign priority to the essential applications that needed to be addressed to make it possible to restart business functions:
+Progent worked hand in hand the client to quickly understand and prioritize the mission critical services that needed to be restored in order to restart departmental functions:

-To get going, Progent followed Anti-virus event response best practices by halting lateral movement and performing virus removal steps.
-Progent then initiated the work of bringing back online Active Directory, the heart of enterprise systems built upon Microsoft technology.
-Exchange email will not work without Windows AD, and the businessesí MRP system leveraged Microsoft SQL, which depends on Windows AD for access to the database.
+To begin, Progent followed AV/Malware Processes incident response best practices by halting lateral movement and disinfecting systems.
+Progent then began the task of recovering Microsoft Active Directory, the foundation of enterprise systems built on Microsoft technology.
+Microsoft Exchange messaging will not work without Active Directory, and the businessesí accounting and MRP software utilized Microsoft SQL, which requires Active Directory services for authentication to the databases.

 - MRP System

-In less than two days, Progent was able to restore Active Directory to its pre-penetration state.
-Progent then performed reinstallations and hard drive recovery on mission critical servers.
-All Exchange Server data and configuration information were intact, which accelerated the restore of Exchange.
-Progent was also able to assemble intact OST data files (Outlook Email Offline Data Files) on staff workstations and laptops to recover email messages.
-A recent off-line backup of the customerís manufacturing systems made them able to return these vital applications back available to users.
-Although a lot of work was left to recover completely from the Ryuk virus, critical services were restored quickly:
+Within 48 hours, Progent was able to rebuild Active Directory to its pre-virus state.
+Progent then helped perform rebuilding and hard drive recovery of critical systems.
+All Microsoft Exchange Server data and attributes were usable, which accelerated the rebuild of Exchange.
+Progent was able to locate intact OST data files (Microsoft Outlook Off-Line Folder Files) on user workstations to recover email information.
+A recent off-line backup of the client's financials/ERP software made it possible to return these required services back available to users.
+Although major work was left to recover totally from the Ryuk damage, core systems were returned to operations quickly:

-"For the most part, the assembly line operation did not miss a beat and we produced all customer deliverables."
+"For the most part, the production line operation was never shut down and we produced all customer sales."

-During the next month key milestones in the recovery project were made through close cooperation between Progent consultants and the client:
+During the next month key milestones in the recovery project were made through close cooperation between Progent consultants and the customer:

-- Internal web applications were brought back up with no loss of information.
+- Internal web sites were returned to operation with no loss of information.

-- The MailStore Exchange Server with over 4 million historical messages was restored to operations and available for users.
+- The MailStore Microsoft Exchange Server exceeding four million archived messages was brought on-line and available for users.

-- A new Palo Alto 850 security appliance was brought online.
+- A new Palo Alto 850 firewall was installed.

-- Most of the user desktops and notebooks were operational.
+- 90% of the user desktops and notebooks were back into operation.

-"A lot of what was accomplished in the initial days is nearly entirely a blur for me, but I will not forget the countless hours each and every one of the team put in to help get our business back.
-Iíve entrusted Progent for the past 10 years, maybe more, and each time Progent has shined and delivered as promised.
-This event was no exception but maybe more Herculean."
+"A lot of what transpired that first week is mostly a haze for me, but we will not soon forget the care each and every one of you accomplished to help get our business back.
+I have been working together with Progent for the past ten years, possibly more, and each time I needed help Progent has come through and delivered.
+This situation was no exception but maybe more Herculean."

-A potential company-ending catastrophe was evaded through the efforts of results-oriented experts, a wide spectrum of technical expertise, and close teamwork.
-Although in post mortem the ransomware virus attack described here would have been identified and stopped with advanced security systems and NIST Cybersecurity Framework or ISO/IEC 27001 best practices, staff training, and well thought out incident response procedures for backup and keeping systems up to date with security patches, the fact remains that state-sponsored criminal cyber gangs from Russia, China and elsewhere are relentless and are an ongoing threat.
-If you do get hit by a crypto-ransomware penetration, feel confident that Progent's team of experts has substantial experience in ransomware virus blocking, removal, and information systems recovery.
+A probable enterprise-killing catastrophe was evaded through the efforts of results-oriented professionals, a broad spectrum of subject matter expertise, and tight collaboration.
+Although in analyzing the event afterwards the ransomware virus attack detailed here should have been identified and disabled with current cyber security solutions and NIST Cybersecurity Framework best practices, user training, and appropriate incident response procedures for data backup and proper patching controls, the reality remains that government-sponsored hackers from Russia, North Korea and elsewhere are relentless and represent an ongoing threat.
+If you do fall victim to a ransomware attack, remember that Progent's team of professionals has substantial experience in ransomware virus blocking, remediation, and information systems disaster recovery.

-"So, to Darrin, Aaron, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (and any others that were helping), Iím grateful for making it so I could get some sleep after we got past the initial push.
-Everyone did an amazing job, and if anyone that helped is around the Chicago area, a great meal is on me!"
+"So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Arnaud, Allen and Tony (and any others who were involved), Iím grateful for making it so I could get rested after we got through the most critical parts.
+All of you did an fabulous effort, and if any of your guys is in the Chicago area, dinner is my treat!"

-To read or download a PDF version of this customer story, click:
+To review or download a PDF version of this ransomware incident report, click:

-Progent's Crypto-Ransomware Recovery Case Study Datasheet.
+Progent's Ryuk Recovery Case Study Datasheet.
 (PDF - 282 KB)